 A. Tenderers who do not adhere to those criteria listed a PRE-QUALIFIER, will be disqualified immediately.

-Responsiveness Criteria Prequalifying Criteria Applicable to this Tender (Y/N) Adherence to submitting Tender as a two-folder tender.
-Folder 1: Functionality and returnable submission separate Pre-Qualifier V • from Pre-Quaimer Ť Folder 2: Pricing proposal submission 4 Provide valid proof of membership/registration with (ECSA) Engineering Council of South Africa.
-Active Pr Eng.(Electrical) Pre-Qualifier Y Engineering Council of South Africa.
-Active Pr Eng.
-(Electrical)
+Responsiveness Criteria Prequalifying Criteria Applicable to this Tender (Y/N) 1 Adherence to submitting Tender as a two-folder tender.
+Folder 1: Functionality and returnable submission separate from Folder 2: Pricing proposal submission Pre-Qualifier Y